raspberrypilearning/swarms-schools-flocks/en/step_5.md

 --- task ---

 Add scrolling to your predator sprite, so that it appears to move as the background moves.
-You can `change x by`{:class='block3'motion } values to change the predators speed
+You can change the `change x by`{:class='block3motion' } values to change the predators speed.

 ```blocks3
 when flag clicked